quarkusio/quarkus-super-heroes/README.md

 ### Jaeger

-Telemetry data is exported to a Jaeger instance, which can be analyzed and visualized at `http://localhost:16686`.
 By now you've performed a few battles, so let's analyze the telemetry data.
-Open the Jaeger UI by going to `http://localhost:16686`.
+Open the Jaeger UI based on how you are running the system, either through Docker Compose or by deploying the monitoring stack to kubernetes.

 ![Jaeger Filters](images/jaeger-1-inputs.png)